Add to your Claude Code skills

 brew tap ddalcu/mlx-serve https://github.com/ddalcu/mlx-serve

-brew install mlx-serve # CLI server only
+brew install mlx-serve # CLI + server only, no GUI

 mlx-serve run gemma4 # downloads Gemma 4 E4B (4-bit), serves it, chats right in your terminal